 Key program outcomes

-Mentor: You will be paired with a cyber security researcher to help connect you with the relevant specialists.
+- Mentor: You will be provided with a mentor from CSIRO or a university to assist you with understanding the program deliverables and connecting you to relevant specialists.

 This program is open to any SME participants working in cyber security from the subsectors listed below.